usmanaqadri/stacked-deck/README.md

 ## User Stories

-As a player, I want to be able to choose my own unique character As a player, I want to be able to select a difficulty level (more bad cards in the pile) As a player, I should be able to click the card I want with the mouse to reveal it As a player, I should NOT be able to click a card when it's another player/computer's turn As a player, at the end of the game I want to be able to select rematch, change character, change difficulty
+As a player, I want to be able to choose my own unique character As a player, I should be able to click the card I want with the mouse to reveal it As a player, I should NOT be able to click a card when it's another player/computer's turn As a player, at the end of the game I want to be able to select rematch and choose a character again